Best Of ...

 The Gift

 Another band with political leanings, the Jam were a mod revival/punk band with a signature sound.
-Led by singer/songwriter/guitarist Paul Weller, the group was formed in 1972 and continued into the 80s.
+Led by singer/songwriter/guitarist Paul Weller, the group was formed in 1972.
 “A Town Called Malice” from 1982’s The Gift was a huge success.
-Then Weller shocked the music world by pulling the plug, eventually going solo and forming other groups like the Style Council.
+Then Weller shocked the music world by pulling the plug to go solo and eventually formed the Style Council and other groups.

 The Jazz Butcher